Armed Services Editions: Publishing

 The small books were convenient for soldiers because they fit easily into a cargo pocket.
 Finished size varied slightly, from 5+1/2 in to 6+1/2 in long and from 3+7/8 in to 4+1/2 in high.
 Unlike traditional paperbacks, most of the ASEs were bound on the short side of the text block rather than the long side, due to the printing presses used.
 A few titles near the end of the series were published in traditional paperback format with the spine on the long side.
+A "two-up" process was frequently used to produce the books, in which the upper and lower halves of each page and the cover contained text from two different works.
+Once the entire volume was bound, it was cut in half across its width to separate the books.

 Armed Services Editions were printed on digest and pulp magazine presses, usually in two columns per page for easier reading.
 Some ASEs were stapled along the binding, in addition to being glued, to make them sturdier.
 Because the Council on Books in Wartime made use of magazine presses to print ASEs when the presses were not in use, printing costs were low.
 The cost for printing was around 6 cents per copy, and royalties of one cent per copy were split between authors and publishers.
 This early experiment with mass paperback printing helped to prove the viability of paperback publishing in the United States.

 Popularity

 ASEs were very popular in the armed forces.
 Copies were shared, re-read, and ripped into sections so they could accommodate two or more readers at once.
 A contemporary newspaper article recounted: "The hunger for these books, evidenced by the way they are read to tatters, is astounding even to the Army and Navy officers and the book-trade officials who conceived Editions for the Armed Services".

 Soldiers wrote that the ASEs "are as popular as pin-up girls", or that "to heave one in the garbage can is tantamount to striking your grandmother".
+A study found that the most popular "deal frankly with sexual relations (regardless of tone, literary merit and point of view, no matter whether the book is serious or humorous, romantically exciting or drably pedestrian)".
 Authors received voluminous fan mail from the frontlines.
 ASEs were the first books some readers had picked up since high school, and for some, the first they had read cover to cover.
 Many authors perceived the selection of their book by the ASE as a great honor, and it contributed significantly to some of their careers.